Altaxo/Altaxo/download.md

 The current officially released version of Altaxo can be found in the stable folder, which is
 [here at SourceForge](https://sourceforge.net/projects/altaxo/files/Altaxo/Altaxo-Latest-Stable/).
-For the .msi installer files, you need .NET-Framework 4.8 on your computer prior to the installation.
-On most systems, it is already installed.
+For the .msi installer files, you need Windows 10 22H2 (64 bit) or later on your computer prior to the installation.
+Most actual systems fullfil this requirement.
 Furthermore, you need admin rights for the installation.
 Double-click on the .msi file in order to install Altaxo.
-Alternatively, you can download the .zip file with the binaries.
+Alternatively, you can download one of the .zip file with the binaries.
 Admin rights are not needed here - see the text below how to handle this.

 Altaxo will not register itself in the registry.
 This is e.g. neccessary for embedding Altaxo graphs as an editable object in Word, Excel, or Powerpoint.